 I think Carey should have been concerned, and before Mr W's application, that it had received apparently similar applications from the same unregulated introducer and over a short period of time.
 Particularly where it seems that most, if not all, of these customers had signed direct unadvised SIPP applications and had written similar statements for doing so on the form, while waiving their SIPP cancellation rights.
-I say this because, in similar cases with our Service against Carey involving the same introducer and investment, I can see that customers who were introduced to Carey by Firm C completed the SIPP application for direct clients (like Mr W) and that these contained a handwritten statement all along similar lines to Mr W's, whose 27 February 2014 application form said that 'I've done a lot of research on investments & pensions.
-I don't feel the need to pay a financial adviser to tell me what I already know'.
+I say this because, in similar cases with our Service against Carey involving the same introducer and investment, I can see that customers who were introduced to Carey by Firm C completed the SIPP application for direct clients (like Mr W) and that these contained a handwritten statement all along similar lines to Mr W's, whose SIPP application form said that 'After a thorough investigation into the options available.
+I have decided not to use the additional services of a financial adviser'.

-In addition, while a number of customers initially set out on the SIPP application that they wanted to invest via Cornhill on an advisory basis, shortly after they applied to Carey to change the stockbroker to Firm D. It seems most of the customers (including Mr W) also said on their Cornhill application forms that were sent to Carey that they didn't have any experience of share dealing, no investment experience was noted down when asked and yet most, if not all, the customers said they wanted to invest on a medium or medium/high risk basis.
+In addition, while a number of customers initially set out on the SIPP application that they wanted to invest via Cornhill on an advisory basis, shortly after they applied to Carey to change the stockbroker to Firm D. It seems most of the customers also said on their Cornhill application forms that were sent to Carey that they didn't have any experience of share dealing, no investment experience was noted down when asked and yet most, if not all, the customers said they wanted to invest on a medium or medium/high risk basis.
 And despite not having previously noted down any investment experience on their Cornhill applications, it appears that such customers, like Mr W, went on to say on their Firm D application (that was also sent to Carey) that they now had previous advisory broking experience and most, if not all, gave similar, if not the same, answers in respect of the type of investments they'd previously invested in.